Table of Contents

 Special Diets Meal Accommodations

-Fresno Unified School District’s Food Services department strives to accommodate the special dietary needs of our students.
-To request a special diet accommodation, the student’s Parent/guardian must submit a medical statement request form signed by a licensed physician, physician’s assistant, or nurse practitioner to Food Services through the school site cafeteria leader.
+Fresno Unified School District’s Nutrition Services department strives to accommodate the special dietary needs of our students.
+To request a special diet accommodation, the student’s Parent/guardian must submit a medical statement request form signed by a licensed physician, physician’s assistant, or nurse practitioner to Nutrition Services through the school site cafeteria leader.

 All Medical Statement Forms must be completely filled out.
 Lines answered with “N/A” or lines left blank will be required to be sent back to the doctor for completion prior to being accommodated.

-Should you have any questions or concerns, please contact the Special Diets team at Food Services by phone: (559) 457-6250
+Should you have any questions or concerns, please contact the Special Diets team at Nutrition Services by phone: (559) 457-6250

 Competitive Foods

 Competitive foods and beverages are those that are sold to students on school campus, during the school day, outside of and in competition with the federally reimbursable meal programs.
-Examples of competitive foods and beverages include those sold during the school day in vending machines (that are not reimbursable meals), student stores, á la carte items sold by the school food service department, or as fundraisers.
+Examples of competitive foods and beverages include those sold during the school day in vending machines (that are not reimbursable meals), student stores, á la carte items sold by the school Nutrition Services department, or as fundraisers.

 Competitive foods and beverages are governed by different laws, regulations, and policies at the federal, state, and school district levels.
 Congress enacts laws and the USDA promulgates regulations related to school nutrition.
 At the state level, the Legislature enacts laws and the State Board of Education adopts regulations related to nutrition.
 Lastly, each SFA participating in a federally reimbursable meal program is required to adopt a local school wellness policy that includes nutrition standards for all foods and beverages that are available for sale to students.